Key Takeaways

 However, it’s important to put this in perspective: Hawaii may have the lowest property tax rate, but because property values are among the highest in the nation, the average Hawaiian homeowner’s tax bill is still about $937.

-In the first quarter of 2024, 1 in every 2,658 homes experienced a foreclosure filing (according to recent data from ATTOM).
-Based on this data, Hawaii’s foreclosure rate is slightly lower compared to other states.
+In January of 2026, 1 in every 7,011 homes experienced a foreclosure filing (according to recent data from ATTOM).
+Based on this data, Hawaii's foreclosure rate is lower compared to other states, ranked at 40th nationwide.

 Hottest Local Markets in Hawaii